Suprcheese/Vehicle-Wagon/Readme.txt

-Vehicle Wagon 1.2.1
+Vehicle Wagon 1.2.2
 ===================

-Version 1.2.1 was released January 23, 2018, was tested using Factorio v0.16.16, and was authored by Supercheese, with graphics provided by the awesome YuokiTani.
+Version 1.2.2 was released February __, 2018, was tested using Factorio v0.16.25, and was authored by Supercheese, with graphics provided by the awesome YuokiTani.
 Additional contributions from: Mooncat, The_Destroyer, Phasma Felis, Brant Wedel, and legendblade.

 This mod allows you to load your fully-laden car or tank onto a flatbed train wagon and take it with you on your rail journeys!